syamdanda/Java-Interview-Preparation/README.md

 55. How does HashSet is implemented in Java, How does it use Hashing <br/>
 56. What do you need to do to use a custom object as a key in Collection classes like Map or Set <br/>
 57. When do you use ConcurrentHashMap in Java <br/>
-58. What is NavigableMap in Java <br/> What is a benefit over Map <br/>
+58. What is NavigableMap in Java ?
+What is a benefit over Map <br/>
 59. Can we replace Hashtable with ConcurrentHashMap <br/>
 60. What is CopyOnWriteArrayList, how it is different than ArrayList and Vector <br/>
 61. Why ListIterator has added() method but Iterator doesn't or Why to add() method is declared in ListIterator and not on Iterator <br/>
 62. When does ConcurrentModificationException occur on iteration <br/>
 63. What is BlockingQueue, how it is different than other collection classes <br/>
-64. What Is the Purpose of the Initial Capacity and Load Factor Parameters of a Hashmap <br/> What Are Their Default Values <br/>
+64. What Is the Purpose of the Initial Capacity and Load Factor Parameters of a Hashmap and What Are Their Default Values <br/>
 65. Describe Special Collections for Enums.
 What Are the Benefits of Their Implementation Compared to Regular Collections <br/>
 66. What are IdentityHashMap and WeakHashMap <br/>
 67. How to make a collection read only <br/>